 The Three R’s – Refugees, Rights, and Resettlement

 One in every 95 people have fled their homes due to persecution or violence.
-Displaced persons include refugees, asylum seekers, and internally displaced persons.
+Displaced persons include refugees, asylum seekers and internally displaced persons.
 Refugees who manage to safely flee their country of origin seek stability in safe countries through the process of resettlement.
-With human displacement at a record high, public curiosity about refugees, their journeys(s), and how they can be best supported continues to grow.
+With human displacement at a record high, public curiosity about refugees, their journey(s), and how they can be best supported continues to grow.
 The Three R’s is an online community of academic experts, researchers, and civil society representatives located in North America and Western Europe.
 Our shared mission is to produce and compile information on the psychosocial and community participation needs of refugees during and after resettlement.
 Our goal is for The Three R’s platform to become the go-to repository of credible and reliable information on this topic.
 The Three R’s is also a networking platform where professionals, academics, community organizations, activists, and policy makers come together to create, share, and disseminate informational resources on a variety of issues related to refugee resettlement.